Don't Hang Outdoor Christmas Lights Till You’ve Read these 10 Safety Tips

 4. Don’t Overload the Power Supply

 Connecting too many sets of lights or appliances to just one powerpoint can overload your power supply.
-Most likely, this will trip the safety switch in your meter box, but there’s potential for a plug or appliance to overheat and start a fire.
+This will most likely trip the safety switch in your meter box, but there’s also the potential for a plug or appliance to overheat and start a fire.

-Most outdoor Christmas lights are low voltage, which is expressed on the packaging.
-The rule of thumb is not to load a circuit over 80%.
-This would require many lights, but if the same powerpoint is shared between other appliances, it’s possible to hit this percentage.
+Most outdoor Christmas light displays are low voltage, which is expressed on the packaging.
+The rule of thumb is not to load a circuit over 80% capacity.
+This would require many lights, but if other appliances share the same powerpoint, it’s certainly possible to hit this percentage.

-By checking the box that the lights came in, you’ll be able to learn the volts or watts of the set and use this to calculate total amperage.
-With powerboards, look for models with a built in safety switch for an extra layer of security.
+By checking the box that the lights came in, you’ll be able to learn the volts or watts of the set and use this to calculate the total amperage.
+With power boards, look for models with a built-in safety switch for an extra layer of security.

 5. Use Waterproof Leads and Connectors

-Your outdoor Christmas lights are only as protected from rain as the leads that connect them.
-Waterproof extension leads are required outdoors as they carry an IP rating, so pick up ones compliant to Australian standards.
+Your outdoor Christmas lights are only as protected from the rain as the leads that connect them.
+You’ll need waterproof extension leads that are suitably IP-rated for outdoor use, so pick up ones that comply with Australian standards.

-You can also purchase weatherproof connectors, which are plastic casings to protect the connection between lights and extension leads.
-These covers are only a few dollars each and well worth it for protection through wet weather.
+You can also purchase weatherproof connectors; these are plastic casings used for protecting the connection between lights and extension leads.
+These covers are only a few dollars each at the shop and we find them well worth it for protection through wet weather.

-Save yourself some serious hassle by purchasing a packet of gutter hooks.
-These simple plastic clips are affordable and save you the grief of potentially damaging the home.
+And while you’re at the shop picking up some weatherproof connectors, save yourself some serious hassle by also purchasing a packet of gutter hooks to hang your outdoor Christmas lights.
+These simple plastic clips are affordable, come in a range of sizes and save you the grief of potentially damaging your home.

 7. Properly Secure and Elevate Lights

-Keep Christmas lights elevated whenever possible and don’t let them cross paths or driveways to avoid the risks of injury and damage to the decorations.
+When and where possible, always keep your Christmas lights elevated and don’t let them cross paths or driveways.
+This will help to avoid the risks of injury or damage to the decorations.

 8. Ladder Safety

-According to Brain Injuries Australia, ladder falls are the most common DIY injury, with one in 10 resulting in an intracranial injury such as a concussion.
-So, avoid becoming a statistic while hanging lights.
+According to Brain Injuries Australia, ladder falls are the most common DIY injury.
+One in 10 incidents can result in a concussion or other intracranial injury.
+So, avoid becoming a statistic while hanging up your Christmas light displays.

 9. Switch Off Outdoor Lights Before Bed

-Switching off Christmas lights before bed is an easy and straightforward step to keep the family safe from electrical faults and potential fires.
+Switching off Christmas lights before bed is an easy way to keep the family safe from electrical faults and potential fires.
 With the family asleep, there’s no one alert to act fast if something does go wrong.
 Plus, you’re paying for electricity to show lights that no one will see late at night.
 So switch them off before bed.

 Better yet, place the lights on a timer so they power off at a designated time even if you do forget.